digital-fabric/polyphony/docs/overview.md

 multi-fiber environment.
 In addition, Polyphony offers a solid exception-handling experience that builds on and enhances Ruby's exception-handling mechanisms.

-Polyphony includes a full-blown HTTP server implementation with integrated support for HTTP 1 & 2, WebSockets, TLS/SSL termination and more.
-Polyphony also provides fiber-aware adapters for connecting to PostgreSQL and Redis servers.
-More adapters are being actively developed.

 ## Taking Polyphony for a Spin